filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 Note that, at the start of each round, the protocol doesn’t know which Spark Checkers will participate as there are no uptime requirements on these checkers.
 This means the Spark protocol can’t centrally form groups of checkers and assign them a subset of the Round Retrieval Task List.
 The above approach doesn’t make any assumptions about which checkers are online, but instead relies on the fact that the `nodeKeys` will be evenly distributed around the SHA256 hash ring.

 Following the above approach, for each Retrieval Task, there are a set of Checkers who find this task among their $k$ closest and they will attempt the task in the round.
-We refer to the set of checkers who attempt a Retrieval Task as the “[Committee](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md) ” for that task.
+We refer to the set of checkers who attempt a Retrieval Task as the “[Committee](#committee) ” for that task.
 Since we are hashing over a random value for each task when we create its `taskKey`, this approach mitigates against one party controlling an entire committee and dominating the honest majority consensus decision later in the protocol.

 ### **How many tasks should each checker do per round?
 What value is given to $k$?**